 - Design of the Hangar Event Building, a spectacular 32,500 sf structure with a 180’ wide arch span.
 The building is utilized for large audience events, performances, and exhibits.
 The building includes a 45’ clear height main hall, a catering kitchen, meeting rooms and public restrooms.

 - The design of the Pacific Amphitheater which included new seating for 10,000 customers, new catered party pavilions, new dressing rooms and backstage administrative facilities, new entry/exit gate structures, enhanced acoustic control elements, new landscaping, and an additional permanent stage for minor performances.

 - Re-design of the Main Mall.
-The 2 acre outdoor, exhibit/assembly space enhances the ambience created by the newly constructed and re-modeled surrounding event buildings.
+The 2 acre outdoor, exhibit/assembly space enhances the ambiance created by the newly constructed and re-modeled surrounding event buildings.

 We at ATI are honored to be a part of this project and the preservation of history.
 Photography credit for these incredible images goes to Justin Hesse and for more information regarding the events or exhibits at OC Fair click here.